Cotton fibre terms

 (by ICC Mode)

-Basically, the length of longer 2.5% fibre extended from the fibrous strand.
-The optical sensor of the fibro graph scans the randomly arranged stand of fibre until 2.5% of the fibres are counted and given as S.L 2.5%.
-Also, the greater the value better spinnability, yarn evenness, strength, lustre and hairiness.
+Basically, the length of longer 2.5% fiber extended from the fibrous strand.
+The optical sensor of the fibro graph scans the randomly arranged stand of fiber until 2.5% of the fibers are counted and given as S.L 2.5%.
+Also, the greater the value better spinnability, yarn evenness, strength, luster, and hairiness.

-Sapin length 50% similarly measured the length of longest 50% fibres is termed as span length 50%
+Sapin length 50% similarly measured the length of longest 50% fibers is termed as span length 50%

 Span length 2.5% | |